 Even how we open and close our meetings as part of non-profits and social justice movements can be enhanced with rituals of silence, gratitude, prayer or meditation and intention-setting.
 Ritual, when it is relevant, is revolutionary.
 (For a taste of that, check out “The Protest Chaplain’s Handbook” made by friend and colleague, Abigail Clauhs.)

-I am a candidate for Unitarian Universalist ministry.
-I am informed by a reverent ecological sensibility, depth psychology, mysticism and a love for multiple and diverse ways of meaning-making.
+I am a Unitarian Universalist minister who is informed by a reverent ecological sensibility, depth psychology, philosophy, restorative justice, mysticism and a love for multiple and diverse ways of meaning-making.

 Weddings are capable of transforming the entire community involved– and they can be designed to do so in ways that are inclusive, participatory and enjoyable for the couple and for the people you gather around you.

 I’d love to officiate your wedding!
-I am available to officiate in California, with particular attention and skills for inclusivity, inter-religious ceremony, a capacity to care and advocate in situations with challenging families, imagination and intentionality.
+I am available to officiate in any US state, with particular attention and skills for inclusivity, inter-religious ceremony, a capacity to care and advocate in situations with challenging families, imagination and intentionality.
 I am not available for weddings that exclude LGBTQ community members, rely on gender stereotypes, or make demands of “obedience” between partners.
 These just don’t jive with my theology or my sense that what makes marriage sacred is that it is a freely chosen partnership where we practice what it means to deeply love the world as it unfolds within and between us and our partner.

 After you email me, we’ll arrange time to speak over the phone or in person to share ideas and feel out what ceremony you are looking for.
 This will be followed up with an emailed set of questions and an in-person meeting to begin our initial planning and sharing of possible language, rituals and readings– I will provide you some starting points, links and materials and plenty of collaborative brainstorming.